 The police have specific powers that allow them in some circumstances to stop and search you.
-These powers are used to build an intelligence picture of people taking part in protest and civil disobedience.
+These powers are used as an intimidation tactic and to exert control on a protest or in a community, especially minority communities.
+It is also used for intelligence gathering.
 The best way to protect yourself is to know the law and not to talk.

 Some forces have been known to abuse stop and search procedure in order to harass protesters, and we know that stop and search tactics are used for intelligence gathering purposes.